How to Get Rid of Acne: 20+ Fast Ways

 The Best Foundation for Acne Prone Skin

 Regular foundation can help smooth your skin and even out skin tone.
-Using the best foundation for acne prone skin can also provide much needed emotional boost from looking your best..
+Using the best foundation for acne prone skin can also provide a much needed emotional boost from looking your best.
 After cleansing and moisturizing, use a foundation designed for combination or oily skin to prevent acne.
-Make sure that it is labeled "non-acnegenic" and "non-comedogenic."
+Make sure it's labeled "non-acnegenic" and "non-comedogenic."

 You've probably seen the Proactiv clear skin system advertised on television at some point over the last several years, but does it work?
-Proactiv is one of the better acne remedies out there for mild cases of inflammatory and noninflammatory acne, hormonal acne, and adult acne.
-The basic kit comes with a gentle glycolic acid and benzoyl peroxide exfoliator, a benzoyl peroxide pore cleanser, and an oil-free moisturizer that contains both glycolic acid and salicylic acid.
+Proactiv is one of the better acne remedies out there for mild cases of inflammatory and noninflammatory acne, hormonal acne and adult acne.
+The starter kit comes with a gentle benzoyl peroxide exfoliating cleanser, a glycolic acid pore cleanser, and a benzoyl peroxide repairing treatment.

 Clean & Clear's Continuous Control Acne Cleanser, a 10 percent benzoyl peroxide facial cleanser, is one of the best face washes designed for everyday cleansing if you have acne.
 Add an oil-free facial sunscreen as well.

 Clean & Clear Continuous Control acne facial cleanser, $9, Amazon.com